MahekVanjani611/PRML_Sentiment-Classification/README.md

 ## Dataset
 We used the [Twitter Sentiment Analysis Dataset](https://www.kaggle.com/datasets/abhi8923shriv/sentiment-analysis-dataset) from Kaggle.
 The dataset contains text data labeled with sentiment categories.

+## Methodology and Results
+Our methodology involved preprocessing text data, including cleaning, normalization, and vectorization.
+We experimented with various machine learning algorithms and evaluated their performance based on accuracy, precision, recall, and F1-score.
+We conducted analyses with and without NLTK preprocessing to assess its impact on model performance.
+The results highlighted the effectiveness of certain models like Logistic Regression, SVM, and Random Forest, particularly when combined with appropriate text preprocessing techniques.
+Additionally, we observed distinct word patterns across different sentiment categories, which influenced our model selection and feature engineering strategies.

+## Additional Notes
+-The project repository contains Jupyter Notebooks documenting code implementation and model evaluation.
+-We conducted thorough exploratory data analysis (EDA) to gain insights into the dataset's characteristics and sentiment distribution.
+-Our project contributes to the field of natural language processing (NLP) by exploring various ML algorithms for sentiment analysis and highlighting the importance of text preprocessing in improving model performance.